caboche/CuReSim-LoRM/README.md

 # Installation

-CuReSim-LoRM does not need installation step but require Java installed on your machine (see http://www.oracle.com/us/technologies/java/overview/index.html for more details on Java).
+CuReSim-LoRM is developed in Java and is distributed as an executable jar file.
+It does not need installation step but require Java installed on your machine (see http://www.oracle.com/us/technologies/java/overview/index.html for more details on Java).

 To run CuReSim-LoRM, use the following command line :